shinokada/svelte-animate/README.md

 # Svelte-Animate

 A lightweight, accessible Svelte component wrapper for Animate.css that makes adding animations to your Svelte applications simple and intuitive.
-Built with accessibility in mind and designed to work seamlessly with Svelte's latest features.
+Built with accessibility in mind and designed to work seamlessly with Svelte's latest features, including the ability to animate multiple effects in a sequence.

 ## Features

 - 🎯 Easy to use wrapper for Animate.css
 - 🎨 75+ animation effects out of the box
+- 🔄 Ability to chain multiple animations in a sequence
 - 🔄 Multiple trigger options (hover, click, or both)
 - ⚡ Zero dependencies (except Animate.css)
 - ♿ Comprehensive accessibility features including: